mathworks/awesome-matlab-hackathons/README.md

 **Bring your ideas to life with MATLAB & Simulink!**

 Taking part in a Hackathon?
-MathWorks is partnering with Major League Hacking (MLH) to provide you with free access to MATLAB & Simulink.
+Check out these resources to dive into MATLAB and Simulink for your hacks!
 MATLAB is a programming language with specialized toolboxes for Computer Vision, Deep Learning, Signal Processing, Hardware Programming, Finance PLUS lots more.
-If you have any questions reach out to us at <hackathon@mathworks.com>.
+If you have any questions, reach out to us at <hackathon@mathworks.com>.

 Below you will find: